speedshop/speedshop/_posts/2019-01-10-three-activerecord-mistakes.md

 What about this?

 ```
-- unless @comments.empty?
+- unless @comments.load.empty?
   h2 Comments on this Post
   - @comments.each do |comment|
 ```

-This one only executes one query - `@comments.empty?` loads the entire relation right away with `SELECT "comments".* FROM "comments" WHERE ...`.
+This one only executes one query - `@comments.load` loads the entire relation right away with `SELECT "comments".* FROM "comments" WHERE ...`.

 And this one?